ololx/samples-and-instances/restful-test-instances/README.md

 ##  📖 About

-This is a collection of small and focused instances - each covering a single and well defined approach in the area of the java application development grouped by modeules.
+This is a collection of small and focused instances - each covering a single and well defined approach in the area of the java application development grouped by modules.
 Each module is supposed to provide a separate simple instance.
 In this project each module presents a small simple instance of the unit test for the one java technology.
 For instance, configuration files, db layer tests, service layer tests, controller layser tests and integration tests.
 A strong focus of these is, of course, the different test approaches of the `spring-boot` RESTful API.